colinmollenhour/Cm_RedisSession/README.md

 _NOTE:_ If using suhosin with session data encryption enabled (default is suhosin.session.encrypt = on), two things:

 1. You will probably get very poor compression ratios.
-2. Lzf fails to compress the data in my experience.
+2. Lzf fails to compress the encrypted data in my experience.
 No idea why..

 If any compression lib fails to compress the session data an error will be logged in system.log and the session will still be saved without compression.
 If you have suhosin.session.encrypt on I would either